-Energy conversion factors to convert to GJ from cubic metres of natural gas and litres of liquid fuels are from Statistics Canada's most recent Report on Energy Supply and Demand in Canada (RESD).
-17
+Energy conversion factors to convert to GJ from cubic metres of natural gas and litres of liquid fuels are from Statistics Canada's most recent Report on Energy Supply and Demand in Canada (RESD).18

 Calculations: In B.C., the Renewable and Low Carbon Fuel Requirements Regulation (RLCFR) sets benchmarks for the amount of renewable fuel in the provinces transportation and heating fuel blends.
-Effective January 1st, 2010, fuel suppliers are required to incorporate renewable fuel contents of 5% for gasoline and 3% for diesel into the sum of total fuel sold at a provincial level.
-In SMARTTool, it is assumed that for any given volume of reported gasoline consumption, 95% of the fuel is fossil fuel gasoline and the remaining 5% is ethanol.
-For Diesel it is assumed that 97% is fossil fuel diesel and 3% is biodiesel.
+Effective January 1st, 2011, fuel suppliers are required to incorporate renewable fuel contents of 5% for gasoline and 4% for diesel into the sum of total fuel sold at a provincial level.
+In SMARTTool, for any given volume of reported gasoline consumption, 95% of the fuel is fossil fuel gasoline and the remaining 5% is ethanol.
+For Diesel, 96% is fossil fuel diesel and 4% is biodiesel.